maialenz/WetPaws/TESTING.md

     and it's still balanced with the body of the cards, as well as the heading on the contact page.

 ### BUG - on desktop view, the review columns would render with 140px or margin in left and right.
-    - SOLUTION: added a media querie for screens 992 and higher so the max width is 1050px.
+    - SOLUTION: added a media queries for screens 992 and higher so the max width is 90%.
-    - style.css line 384
+    - style.css line 384 +.
 ## VALIDATOR:

 ---